honorflight/honorflight-forms/api/SETUP.md

 	username = "xxx"
 	password = "xxx"
 	token = "xxx"

+SET THESE VALUES IN WORDPRESS Admin under Honorflight-Forms plugin settings

 Ask Jancel for the credentials (we don't want to check them into source control).